 Today, Hudson is a very happy almost 2 year old who is thriving!
 By the grace of God, he shows no neurological delays!
 He is currently on 10 hours of dialysis, takes 9 daily medicines to help balance his electrolytes, has monthly renal appointments and labwork done, and has weekly therapy sessions with PT (physical therapy), OT (occupational therapy), DT (developmental therapy), and ST (speech therapy).
 Being on dialysis does cause delays in eating and meeting milestones.
 Dialysis can remove some of the toxins in his body but not all.
 Having all those yucky toxins in his little body make him feel sick throughout the day.
 He often gags and does vomit 1-2 times a day.
 He no longer eats anything by mouth and is 100% g-tube fed.
 Hudson has had 8 abdominal surgeries.
 Due to those surgeries and the repeated filling and draining of dialysis, he has had to learn how to re-strengthen his abdominal muscles.
 He started walking around 20 months old and is now practically running.

-Hudson has been referred for transplant at the Cincinnati Children's Hospital!
-We found out that both mom and dad are blood and tissue matches but decided that dad (Bryan) will be moving forward in the evaluation testing to see if he will be a donor for Hudson.
-Dad was approved to be Hudson's donor and transplant is set for March 13, 2018!
-We look forward to life after transplant and can't wait to take a break from dialysis for a very long time.
-If you'd like to know more please follow Hudson's Trials and Triumphs on Facebook: https://www.facebook.com/HudsonRyleSchrank
+Hudson was referred for transplant at the Cincinnati Children's Hospital!
+We later found out that both mom and dad were blood and tissue matches but decided that dad (Bryan) will be moving forward in the evaluation testing to see if he will be a donor for Hudson.
+Dad was approved to be Hudson's donor and transplant took place on March 13, 2018, which happended to be on Hudson's 2nd Birthday!
+Since transplant, Hudson has thrived and is growing!
+He has so much energy, started babbling, repeating words, and recently started showing an interest in licking lots of new foods.
+If you'd like to continue to follow our post transplant journey, please follow Hudson's Trials and Triumphs on Facebook: https://www.facebook.com/HudsonRyleSchrank